galbiston/geosparql-jena/README.md

 The JTS Topology Suite is a Java library for creating and manipulating vector geometry.

 ## Note
-Below are implementation points that may be useful during usage.
+The following are implementation points that may be useful during usage.

 ### GeoSPARQL Schema
 An RDF/XML schema has been published for the GeoSPARQL v1.0 standard (v1.0.1 - http://schemas.opengis.net/geosparql/1.0/geosparql_vocab_all.rdf).